JuanCantu1/Interactive-Memory-Game/README.md

 - **TopModule**: This is the top-level module that instantiates the `InputFlipFlop` and `OutputFlipFlop` modules.
 It connects the inputs and outputs appropriately and serves as the main interface for the overall circuit.

+- **ClockDivider**: This module divides the input clock to a slower clock.
+This is used to slow down the clock signal for the flip-flops to a suitable frequency for observation.

 #### 2. tb_TopModule.v

 This file contains the testbench for the `TopModule`.
 It is used to simulate and verify the behavior of the circuit.
 The testbench applies a sequence of test vectors to ensure the design works as expected.
 Specifically, it: